formix/infernal-engine/README.md

 engine to match the exact rules to execute whenever a fact is changed.
 In this case, the `checkLimit` rule will be added to the agenda whenever the `userInput` or the `limit` fact is changed.
-If both facts change during the same inference cycle, the rule is still added only once to the agenda.
+If both facts change during the same inference cycle, the rule is added once to the agenda.

 I omitted the `userInput` validation in the rule for clarity purpose.
 To do that check, we could simply wrap the function body in a try/catch statement